ocurrent/opam-health-check/README.md

 Now you can send any command to the server using the `opam-check-all` command.

-For example to lauch a task:
+For example to launch a task:
 ```
 $ opam-check-all check <name of the compiler> <a dockerfile>
 ```

 For an example of a compatible Dockerfile see the `dockerfiles` directory.

 All subcommands are listed with `opam-check-all --help`

 ### How to use opam-check-all remotely: